 . . .

-The Jungle Scout Chrome Extension
+Jungle Scout’s Extension

 (Because Amazon’s a jungle.
 And we’re your scout.
 Get it?… nevermind.)

-First up, there’s a nimble Chrome Extension.
+First up, there’s a nimble Chrome xxtension.

 Essentially, this tool is your own personal assistant built right into your Chrome browser.
 It will do all the work of creating a spreadsheet and averaging out the product data in less than 10 seconds.
 All you have to do is press the button in your browser and presto: instant product research data.